hungcq/knowledge-repo/blockchain/the-basics-of-bitcoins-and-blockchains.md

 - History of money: "whatever form it takes, it gets watered down either through debasement or by excessive creation until a certain limit, then there is a reform"

 ### 2. Digital money
+- Aims:
   - How digital money is currently used to settle debts
   - How money moves around the financial system
 - Note: there is one typo in the figures: should be 9990, not 9900

 - Money in customer accounts is a liability of the banks: